nothinglabs/openmelt2/antweight_reference_platform/readme.md

 A shell option without a built-in weapon is provided.
 Building the robot without a weapon is a good way to test with reduced "drama."

-This shell includes a mounting hole so that a weapon may be attached later using a peg.
+This shell includes a mounting hole so that a weapon may be attached later using a press-fit pin.
 No assurances are given about the robustness of this approach.
 Using hot-glue to re-enforce weapon attachment may prove useful.

 <table><tr><td>
 <img src="../media/weapon_on.png" alt="drawing" width="380"/></td><td>